 Install the latest version of XCode from the Mac App Store.
 You will need an Apple account for this.

->

-> Once the Mac has Xamarin.iOS installed, open the Mac’s Sharing preferences pane (**Apple > System Preferences > Sharing**) and make sure the Remote Login service is active.
+Open the Mac's Sharing preferences pane (**Apple > System Preferences > Sharing**) and make sure the Remote Login service is active.
 This is disabled by default, so you will likely need to turn it on.

->

-> Make sure the account you will be using is listed in the Allow access for: pane, or that the account is part of the administrators group (which is added by default).
+Make sure the account you will be using is listed in the Allow access for: pane, or that the account is part of the administrators group (which is added by default).

 Verify that ssh is now running by executing

 ssh localhost from a Terminal command prompt on the Mac host.

 Make sure you can ping your Mac host and remotely connect to it from your Windows machine through ssh.
 You can install a free tool such as PuTTY to perform this test.
 This will verify that no firewall restrictions are in place.